Replica

 Stand-up comedy, a celebrity non-apology, observations of racism, and the slipperiness of nostalgia underpin Replica.
 In poignant, witty poems, Lisa Low navigates the tensions of solidarity and hostility in white spaces as she sets out to write differently about race.

-“The problem of being with a white man is also a problem of writing,” Low states in a prose poem that turns writing about identity on its head.
-She peers in from the outside, as if through an open ceiling: “Like any good girl, / I became good / at watching myself.”
-The poem itself becomes a site of investigation, reimagined as a dollhouse, a stage with props, an image the speaker wears like a bodysuit.
-These powerful and direct poems offer a counterpoint to constricting narratives about Asian American identity.
+"The problem of being with a white man is also a problem of writing," Low says in a prose poem that turns writing about identity on its head.
+She peers in from outside the poem, as if through an open ceiling.
+The poem itself becomes a site of investigation—a counterpoint to constricting narratives about Asian American identity—reimagined as a dollhouse, a stage with props, an image the speaker wears like a bodysuit.
+Replica asks what it means to represent yourself and your experiences in a world where you are indistinguishable from others.

 “The core questions of Replica—around power and proximity, interracial relationships and white guilt, and mental health—‘sing in the darkness’ in poems that quite literally take up space, that flood the whiteness of the page.” - Chet'la Sebree